ravishekhar93/AlgoToolKit/README.md

 # AlgoToolKit
-Short Hands of Common Algorithms and DS, so that they don't have to rewritten from scratch
+Short Snippets of Common Algorithms and DS, so that they don't have to rewritten from scratch.
+And thus can be reused with prior modification.